 Childhood into early adolescence is an important transition during which children’s eating habits can change; as they gain independence they make more decisions of their own about what and how much to eat.

 Over the next 5 years we will be asking you to provide information about your twins’ development, eating and physical activity habits, and aspects of your home and family life.
 Now that your twins are 11-12 years old, we would also like to hear from them for the first time too.
 We will ask your twins to tell us about their eating patterns, and their thoughts and feelings about food and physical appearance.
+Some of the questions ask specifically about eating disorder symptoms, behaviours and thoughts.
 Information will be primarily collected via questionnaires (preferably to be completed online).
 These shouldn’t take too long to complete and are designed to allow you all to answer questions section by section at your own leisure.
 We need to ask you about a lot of things because eating habits are very complex and all the information is vital for understanding how they develop.
 We have tested the questionnaires with 20 parents and their 11-12 years old kids and it takes about 35-40 minutes for the parent and 20-25 minutes for the children to complete them.
 Most parents preferred to complete it in one go.
 The same parent should complete the questionnaire from start to finish.

 We will also ask you and your twins to complete a short online game to acquire new behaviour measures.
 We may also try to telephone you to interview you about your home family life (some of you may remember taking part in this interview when your twins were 4 years old).

 To say thank you for taking part, we will send you (by email) a £10 Love2reward flexecode voucher, which can be used at a wide range of websites (Amazon, iTunes, Lovefilm, etc.).
 You must provide your email in the questionnaire to receive the voucher.

 You and your twins will also be entered into a prize draw to win a pair of iPad Minis (5 families will win these).